-In the early 2000s, multi-disciplinary mental health teams were introduced into prisons in England and Wales, intended to provide the same range and quality of services to prisoners as is available to the general population (the principle of 'equivalence of care').
+- 91% have a mental health or substance use disorder - Prisoners are 3 times more likely to have a mental health disorder, and the likelihood of suicide is 8.6 times higher - NZ Department of Corrections mental health teams were introduced into prisons in England and Wales, intended to provide the same range and quality of services to prisoners as is available to the general population (the principle of 'equivalence of care').
 However, little thought was given to how such teams might operate in the closed prison environment where security and control take precedence over more therapeutic goals.
 This study of a mental health team at an English prison highlights the enduring conflict between care and custody.
-We challenge the goal of providing equivalent care and the notion of 'healthy prisons', as the prison imposed numerous harms to mental health and the work of the mental health team was dominated by risk management-related activities.
+The study findings challenge the goal of providing equivalent care and the notion of 'healthy prisons', as the prison imposed numerous harms to mental health and the work of the mental health team was dominated by risk management-related activities.